melka/lgcommander/README.md

 You can find additionsal information about menus an modes here: <http://openlgtv.org.ru>

-As long as you do not "Factory reset" your TV, pairing key doesn't change.
+As long as you do not "factory reset" your TV, pairing key doesn't change.
 You can use an editor to modify the line:

     lgtv["pairingKey"] = "DDGWUF"

 to suit your TV's actual pairing key.
 This will eliminate the pairing key acquisition stage.

-### Windows users:
+## Windows users:
 ----
 You can avoid the black console window if you change the "py" file extension to "pyw".